Goulburn Correctional Centre

 In-person visit times

-In-person visits take place on Saturday and Sunday (no Public Holidays) between 9:00am and 2:30pm.
+In-person visits take place on Saturdays and Sundays (no Public Holidays).

 Video visit times

-Video visits take place on Monday to Thursday (no Public Holidays)
+Video visits take place on Saturdays and Sundays (no Public Holidays).

 Conditions of entry